 R1MACH returns quantities associated with single precision arithmetic, including:

-NMS, a FORTRAN90 library which includes MACHINE.
+NMS, a FORTRAN90 code which includes MACHINE.